-One of the challenges with the implementation of such codes is that fungi gathering is done by a large amount of individuals and that representative organisations for fungi gatherers are uncommon, making it difficult to target the "fungi gathering community" effectively.
-Moreover, focusing more on the protective aspects of CBD than its wider remit for sustainable use has produced some tensions between professional mycologists and gatherers.
-In view of the potential benefits to people and biodiversity from restoration of fungi, it is especially important to encourage scientists and other citizens to support each together.
-Professional ecologists need to develop techniques for monitoring fungal biodiversity status and threats that can be applied widely and easily by local communities.
-Research on restoration is important too, not only to develop simple and effective techniques but also to include studies of species genetics and distributions needed to ensure that re-introductions use appropriate stock, because inappropriate fungi could be hard to remove.
+One of the challenges with the implementation of such codes is that fungi gathering is done by a large amount of individuals and that representative organisations for fungi gatherers are uncommon, making it difficult to target the "fungi gathering community" effectively except perhaps through the internet.
+Moreover, focusing more on the protective aspects of CBD than its wider remit for sustainable use has produced some tensions between professional mycologists and gatherers32.
+In view of the potential benefits to people (ecosystem services) and to biodiversity from restoration of fungi, it is especially important to encourage scientists and other citizens to support each other.
+Professional ecologists need to improve techniques for monitoring fungal biodiversity status and threats that can be applied widely and easily by local communities.
+Research on restoration is important too, not only to develop simple and effective techniques but also to include studies of species genetics and distributions needed to ensure that re-introductions use appropriate stock, as inappropriate fungi could be hard to remove.
 There is a great need to encourage the very large community of interests in fungi to organise and cooperate.